jlooker/Retool_Trainings_and_Templates/README.md

 # Retool_Trainings_and_Templates

 The Retool_Trainings_and_Templates repo contains:
-- Documentation for training purposes
+- Documentation for training purposes around Retool
 - JSON code templates

 ---